 Completely flexible scheduleNo set hours.
 Need to take two weeks off?
 Wanna try the digital nomad lifestyle?
 Let’s figure it out!
 If customers are happy, we’re happy.

 Remote work, zero commute timeWork anywhere you have a computer and internet access.
 We’ll also fund up to $400/month in colocated office expenses, if you prefer not to work from home.

 Work with a diverse teamSpanning 6 continents and 15 timezones, we’re looking to hire people with diverse backgrounds from all over the world.

 Five weeks of vacationPlus all major holidays.
 We’re very flexible — as long as work is getting done, set your schedule as you need to.

-Yearly world meetupAs a remote team we don’t see each other much, so we come together in an all-expenses-paid week once every year, in a host city represented by someone that works at Discourse.
-So far we’ve been to San Francisco, Toronto, Sydney, France, and India!
+Yearly world meetupAs a remote team we don’t see each other much, so we come together in an all-expenses-paid week once every year, in host cities all over the world.
+So far we’ve been to San Francisco, Toronto, Sydney, France, India, Singapore, and Montréal!

-Impact on the direction of the companyDiscourse is still a small company, with 20 people, and not even five years old.
+Impact on the direction of the companyDiscourse is still a young company, with 96 people, and barely ten years old.
 You will be a central part of what we do and have major input into every decision we make as a company.

-We’ll buy you cutting-edge hardwareDiscourse will buy you a super nice laptop or desktop of your choice, and a fancy chair for your "second most important asset" (after your brain), at minimum.
+We’ll buy you cutting-edge hardwareDiscourse will buy you a super nice laptop of your choice, and a fancy chair for your "second most important asset" (after your brain), at minimum.

 We support an official code of conductWe have an official code of conduct on our open source project, and we respect that same code of conduct in all our work together as professionals.

-We believe every new human being is a net positive to the world!3 months paid maternity or paternity leave for parents.
+We believe every new human being is a net positive to the world!Paid maternity or paternity leave for parents.